Westminster Preview Day

 Hillman Performance Hall, Cullen Center

-Meet representatives from Student Life, Housing, Academic Support, Summer Camps, Admissions, and more!
+Meet representatives from Student Life, Housing, Career Development and Success, all of our academic programs, Admissions and more!

 The Westminster Book and Music Store will be open until 4:30 p.m.

-Techniques of Conducting, Dr. Amanda Quist This course focuses on continued development of conducting technique with emphasis on more complex styles and patterns, and on communication through appropriate gestures.
-Rehearsal procedures, repertoire programming, score preparation, and baton techniques are incorporated into the course.
+This course focuses on continued development of conducting technique with emphasis on more complex styles and patterns, and on communication through appropriate gestures.
+Rehearsal procedures, repertoire programming, score preparation and baton techniques are incorporated into this course.

 No event occurrences found.